pace-neutrons/Horace/documentation/user_docs/docs/manual/Symmetrising_etc.rst

    to ``[0 0 0]``.
 In this case, ``B-matrix``, if necessary, should be provided as key-value pair:
    `b_matrix`,value

-As with ``SymopRotation`` `u-v` vectors constructor is recommended for usage when your lattice is non-orthogonal.
+As with ``SymopRotation`` `u-v` vectors based constructor is recommended for usage when your lattice is non-orthogonal.

 `Cutting`_ with ``SymopReflection`` and `Symmetrising`_ (see below) use this transformation for reflecting data from the half of the space separated by reflection plane into another half of the space.
 The target half-space